MailTape/MailTape-v1/_posts/2022-05-29-The-Lazy-Eyes.md

 track2_link: 'https://mtsounds.s3.eu-central-1.wasabisys.com/495/track2.mp3'
 track1_link: 'https://mtsounds.s3.eu-central-1.wasabisys.com/495/track1.mp3'
 ---
 <p id="introduction">This morning, we're delighted to welcome The Lazy Eyes to MailTape for a Sunday selection of smooth moving tracks.
 Based in Sydney, the psychedelic rock group features Harvey Geraghty on vocals, guitar, and keyboard; Italy Sasha on vocals and guitar; Leon Karagic on bass; and Noah Martin on drums.
-The band joings us following the release of their 2022 debut album SongBook.
+The band joins us following the release of their 2022 debut album SongBook.
 </p>

 # The Lazy Eyes's selection